Grammatical tense: Tenseless language

+A tenseless language is one that does not mark tense information at all.
+Examples are Burmese, Dyirbal, most varieties of Chinese, Malay (including Indonesian), Thai, Yucatec Maya, Vietnamese, and in some analyses Greenlandic (Kalaallisut) and Guaraní.

-Languages that do not have grammatical tense, such as most Sinitic languages, express time reference chiefly by lexical means – through adverbials, time phrases, and so on.
+Tenseless languages can and do refer to time, but they do so using lexical items that establish time reference, or by using combinations of aspect, mood.
+For example, most Sinitic languages express time reference chiefly by lexical means – through adjuncts, time phrases, and so on.
 (The same is done in tensed languages, to supplement or reinforce the time information conveyed by the choice of tense.)
 Time information is also sometimes conveyed as a secondary feature by markers of other categories, as with the aspect markers 了 le and 過 guò, which in most cases place an action in past time.
-However, much time information is conveyed implicitly by context – it is therefore not always necessary, when translating from a tensed to a tenseless language, say, to express explicitly in the target language all of the information conveyed by the tenses in the source.
+However, much time information is conveyed implicitly by context – it is therefore not always necessary, when translating from a tensed to a tenseless language, say, to make explicit in the target language all of the information conveyed by the tenses in the source.

+For example, in Mandarin, though the language is tenseless, the auxiliary verb 会 huì can be used to express an action that will occur in the future:

 Syntax of tense

-The syntactic properties of tense have figured prominently in formal analyses of how tense-marking interacts with word order.
-Some languages (such as French) allow an adverb (Adv) to intervene between a tense-marked verb (V) and its direct object (O); in other words, they permit [Verb-Adverb-Object] ordering.
-In contrast, other languages (such as English) do not allow the adverb to intervene between the verb and its direct object, and require [Adverb-Verb-Object] ordering.
+The syntactic properties of tense have been prominent in formal analyses of how tense-marking interacts with word order.
+Some languages (such as French) allow an adverb (Adv) between a tense-marked verb (V) and its direct object (O); in other words, they permit [Verb-Adverb-Object] order.
+In contrast, other languages (such as English) do not allow an adverb to come between a tense-marked lexical verb and its direct object, and instead require [Adverb-Verb-Object] order.
+(For tense-marked auxiliary verbs in English, either position of the adverb is possible.)

 Tense in syntax is represented by the category label T, which is the head of a TP (tense phrase).